KevinBatdorf/wavy-divider/readme.txt

 = Gradients =

-To use a gradient, you need to wrap the Wavy divider in a group block and apply the gradient to your group block.
-After that, you create a wavy shape and apply a color that matches your content background (e.g. white)
+To use a gradient, you need to wrap the wavy divider in a group block and apply the gradient to the group block.
+After that, create a wavy shape and apply a color that matches your content background (e.g. white).
+You can then switch the direction of the divider (under settings) to give a mirrored effect.
+This way the gradient is applied to the group block and the divider acts as a mask.

 = Group Block =